waqaspathan00/Poker-Calculator/README.md

 It will then calculate of those hands how many were a one pair, two pair, ..., royal flush.

-In the end it prints out the frequency of each of those ha
+In the end it prints out how many times each card combination happened

 # Images
 ### Program load, empty form